Charlemagne was the King of the Germanic Franks who ascended to the Frankish throne in 768.

 Carloman died suddenly in 771 and Charlemagne became the sole ruler of the Franks.

 From his Frankish power base, Charlemagne would then go on to annex vast territories on all sides of his original kingdom.

 In 773, Charlemagne led a military campaign into Italy on the pretext of settling the Pope’s dispute with the Lombard King Desiderius.

 He laid siege to the Lombard stronghold of Pavia in 773.
 The city surrendered in 774, Desiderius was deposed and Charlemagne had himself crowned with the Iron Crown, taking the title of the King of the Lombards.

 While Charlemagne had effective control over northern Italy by 776, his control over southern Italy remained intermittent with frequent rebels by the Lombards against his rule.

-Charlemagne was an avid support of the Papacy, an alliance which frequently gave him political benefits while he, in turn, served as the saviour of the Church.
+Charlemagne was an avid supporter of the Papacy, an alliance that frequently gave him political benefits while he, in turn, served as the savior of the Church.

-This role of Charlemagne was most pronounced in his near-continuous wars against the region of Saxonia.
+This role of Charlemagne was most pronounced in his near-continuous wars against the region of Saxonian.

-During a court of thirty years, Charlemagne campaigned extensively into Saxonia, directly fought eighteen battles and forced the Saxon populations of the region to convert to Christianity.
+During a court of thirty years, Charlemagne campaigned extensively in Saxonian, directly fought eighteen battles, and forced the Saxon populations of the region to convert to Christianity.